eduardo-valencia/save-that-clip/react-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run build-extension`

+Adds the extension into the extension's build folder so that we can load it into Chrome.
+Please note that the extension's build folder differs from the React App's build folder.

+### `npm run serve`

+Serves the built application.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**